Heinz Rutha: Arrest

-Based on Veitenhensel's statement, the police arrested dozens of other young men who active in Rutha's youth group, who told similar stories.
-Another man active in Rutha wandervogel group, the 20 year-old Werner Weiss, told the police Rutha often had him spent the night in his apartment and during which time, the two had kissed and engaged in mutual masturbation.
+Based on this and other statements, the police arrested dozens of other young men who were active in Rutha's youth group, who told similar stories.
+Another man active in Rutha Wandervogel group, the 20 year-old Werner Weiss, told the police that Rutha often persuaded him to spend the night in his house, during which time the two had kissed and engaged in mutual masturbation.
 Weiss told the police that Rutha would come into his bed and: "After a short conversation, he persuaded me to let him take my sexual organ in his hand and in this way he produced an ejaculation.
-At his request, I did the same for him".
-On 6 October 1937, Rutha was arrested in his office at his workshop/home on charges of violating paragraph 129 of the Czechoslovak legal code, which was a carry-over from an Austrian law passed in 1852 which made it illegal for "any act where sexual gratification is sought or found on the body of the same sex".
+At his request, I did the same for him."
+On 6 October 1937, Rutha was arrested in his SdP office in Prague on charges of violating paragraph 129b of the Czechoslovak legal code, which was a carry-over from an Austrian law passed in 1852 which made it illegal for "any act where sexual gratification is sought or found on the body of the same sex".
 After his arrest, the police opened the safe in Rutha's office containing his will, which he had written in 1930.
 In his will, Rutha had asked: "My coffin should be borne by six of our best and most beautiful young men.
 Leave me alone with them for a hour or a night, before I have to go.
-If I am still among them, then I will know that I am still alive even if my body is dead".
+If I am still among them, then I will know that I am still alive even if my body is dead."

-Under questioning, Rutha admitted that he was very close to the teenage boys who were following him; to buying them presents for their birthdays; on taking on trips to museums and art galleries to teach them about German and ancient Greek art; on inviting them to his home to teach philosophy and literature; but vehemently having any sort of erotic relationships with his followers.
-Tellingly, Rutha told the police: "I don't regard myself as a homosexual and I have never had homosexual intercourse".
+Under questioning, Rutha admitted that he was very close to the teenage boys who were following him; buying them presents for their birthdays; taking them on trips to museums and art galleries to teach them about German and ancient Greek art; on inviting them to his home to teach philosophy and literature; but vehemently denied having any sort of erotic relationships with his followers.
+Tellingly, Rutha told the police: "I don't regard myself as a homosexual and I have never had homosexual intercourse."

-Rutha never came to trial, for he hanged himself in a prison in Böhmisch-Leipa (modern Česká Lípa, Czech Republic) on 4 November 1937.
-A Helleneophile to the end, Rutha in his suicide note compared himself to Socrates, whom had killed himself after being found guilty of corrupting the youth of Athens.
+Rutha never came to trial, for he hanged himself in a prison in Česká Lípa on 4 November 1937.
+A Helleneophile to the end, Rutha in his suicide note compared himself to Socrates who had killed himself after being found guilty of corrupting the youth of Athens.
 Twelve other young men connected to Rutha were still brought to trial by the Czech authorities, of whom ten were convicted and several sentenced to jail terms.
 Many other investigations of the Youth Movement were started (most notably scrutinizing the sexual activities of Walter Brand).
 The direct political aftermath was that Konrad Henlein, as leader of the SdP, had to start making political concessions to the National Socialist wing of the party.
-In the following years, the National Socialists invoked the charges against Rutha as a handy tool to ostracize and expel many Sudeten separatists out of the SdP.
+In the following years, especially after the Nazi invasion of Czechoslovakia, the National Socialists invoked the charges against Rutha as a handy tool to ostracize and expel many Sudeten separatists from the SdP.
 This shifted the balance of power in favor of those who favored Anschluss with Germany.